Title IX: Further legislation

-Impact on American schools
+Impact on athletics programs

 The introduction of Title IX was followed by a considerable increase in the number of female students participating in organized sports within American academic institutions followed by growing interest in initiating and developing programs which would pursue feminist principles in relationship to concerns surrounding issues dealing with girls and women's equality and equity in sport.

 Institutional requirements

-Athletic equality requirements were later set by the U.S. Department of Education Office of Civil Rights.
-In order to meet the requirements, schools must pass at least one of three tests measuring gender equality among athletics the school offers.
+Athletic equality requirements were later set by the U.S. Department of Education Office of Civil Rights, first in 1979 and later followed by several clarifications and amendments.
+To meet the requirements, schools must pass at least one of three tests measuring sex equality among athletics the school offers.
 These tests consist of proportional numbers of males and females participating, whether or not the school is making an effort to increase the number of the unrepresented sex, if the school has a certain history of one specific sex dominating the numbers of athletes in a given sport, and whether or not the school is showing an effort to expand the program to the other sex.